There are so many voices in a school system, the average school leader struggles to hear them all.

-At Fontana USD, in southern California, about 83 percent of students are socio-economically disadvantaged.
+At Fontana USD, about 83 percent of students are socio-economically disadvantaged.
 Many students are English Language Learners.

 Given the sheer number of students and families with different needs, school leaders had a hard time ensuring people felt empowered to shared their feedback and speak up about the schools.

 “There was a lack of communication between our stakeholders and our schools,” explains Dr. Shannon Miller, director of special projects for the district.
 “We found that many of our parents didn’t necessarily work during the day, or that there was a language barrier that kept them from being able to fully engage with us.
 Others didn’t feel comfortable speaking up.”

 Another challenge—and one that is often taken for granted: internet access.

 “Only about 30 percent of our students have internet access at home, so their internet access is actually mobile devices,” Miller says.
 “We needed something parents and families could easily use on their phones to connect with the district and schools.”

 The district turned to Let’s Talk!, from K12 Insight, to open new lines of communication between its schools and homes.

 The cloud-based communications solution, lets parents, students, teachers, and others contact school district leaders through a special button on the district website, or via an app on their smartphones.
 Unlike email, every message filters into a universal inbox, where they’re immediately directed to the right person, or team of people, to collaborate on a timely response.

 “We’re in a mobile world, and lots of times that means being on the phone or having that access,” Miller explains.
 “The Let’s Talk! app helps our parents get our immediate attention and helps us address their concerns in a timely manner.”